Brief intro

 event will prevent any further disruption of service by cleanly terminating the

 sessions on that failed node and notifying the user.
-Moreover, a typical UP
+Moreover, a typical UP event can address and allocate extra

 resources for new incoming requests/ connections.
 There are however several